Dodge Ram Van

-The Dodge Ram van (also known as the Dodge B-series) is a range of full-size vans that were produced by Chrysler Corporation from the 1971 to 2003 model years.
-Replacing the Dodge A100, the Ram Van transitioned to a front-engine drivetrain configuration.
-Offered as a cargo van and a passenger van, the model line was initially offered as a cutaway van chassis.
+The Dodge Ram Van (originally the Dodge B series) is a range of full-size vans that were produced by Chrysler Corporation from the 1971 to 2003 model years.
+The B series replaced the forward control Dodge A100, transitioning to a front-engine, rear-wheel-drive layout that shared components with the D series pickup truck and had a conventional exterior hood for engine access.
+The model range consisted of a cargo van, a passenger van marketed as the Dodge Ram Wagon after introduction of the Ram nameplate for model year 1980, and a cutaway van chassis which was dropped in 1979.

-The B-series van line was produced across 32 years of production, making it among the longest-lived platform designs in American automotive history.
-Much of the exterior and chassis underpinnings saw only gradual changes during their entire production, with three distinct generations developed.
-Alongside its use by Dodge, the full-size van range saw rebranding during the 1970s for both Fargo Trucks and Plymouth (marking the debut of the Plymouth Voyager nameplate).
+With a 33-model year production run, the B series / Ram Van is among the longest-lived platforms in American automotive history.
+The exterior and chassis saw only gradual changes during that time, with three distinct generations developed.
+Alongside its use by Dodge, the full-size van range was rebadged during the 1970s for both Fargo Trucks and Plymouth (marking the debut of the Plymouth Voyager nameplate).

-For its entire production run, Chrysler produced B-platform vans at the now-demolished Pillette Road Truck Assembly plant in Windsor, Ontario, Canada; prior to 1980, the model line was produced at Saint Louis North Assembly (Fenton, Missouri).
-In 2003, the Dodge Sprinter (a rebranding of its Mercedes-Benz namesake) was introduced, replacing the B-series van entirely from 2004 to 2006.
-Since 2014, the Ram division offers the ProMaster to the full-size van market, a rebranded Fiat Ducato.
+For the entire production run, Chrysler produced the vans at the now-demolished Pillette Road Truck Assembly plant in Windsor, Ontario, Canada; prior to 1980, the model line was also produced at Saint Louis Assembly in Fenton, Missouri.
+In 2003, the Dodge Sprinter (a rebranding of its Mercedes-Benz namesake) was introduced, replacing the Ram Van.